aws-samples/aws-lambda-railsconf/WORKSHEET.md

 The exercises in this workshop are meant to be completed in order.
 Ideally, you've already completed Exercise 0 and installed the dependencies for this workshop.
 If not, I recommend starting right away - the introductory slides will be on video after the conference.

-I'll be live coding Exercises 1-3 after the introductory slides, with some explanation of what we're doing in each step.
-I generally recommend that you try to complete the exercises during the workshop, as we're both here to help you live and in person.
-However, if you fall behind, or if an instruction is confusing and you get stuck, I've included snapshots of what the code should look like after exercises 1, 2, 3, and even 4 (the optional/take-home exercise) are complete.
+At the live workshop, we'll be going around to help throughout, and occasionally demoing certain parts of the process live.
+If you fall behind, or if an instruction is confusing and you get stuck, I've included snapshots of what the code should look like after exercises 1, 2, 3, and even 4 (the optional/take-home exercise) are complete.
 Feel free to compare code, or copy one of those snapshots and resume from them.

 Some pointers to keep in mind: